-- Maintain a cumulative score of at least 70% as measured - after the midterm (MBA) or - after the Data and Decisions exam (EMBA); - Achieve a minimum passing score of 80% in SMARTCASEs; - Complete all degree requirements within three calendar years of matriculation.
+- Maintain a cumulative score of at least 70% as measured after the Data and Decisions exam; - Achieve a minimum passing score of 80% in SMARTCASEs; - Complete all degree requirements within three calendar years of matriculation.

 Students are responsible for maintaining satisfactory academic progress.
 Students encountering academic difficulty in courses or in meeting other degree requirements are expected to consult with the Quantic administrative team immediately and, if necessary, seek additional assistance.
 Students who fail to maintain satisfactory academic progress are required to meet with the Quantic administrative team and may be deferred to a subsequent cohort to complete degree requirements.